ThamiStoppelli/ThamiStoppelli/README.md

 Hi, my name is Thamires and I'm a Law School graduate currently majoring in Analysis and Systems Development.
-I'm extremelly interested in computer science, UI/UX design and illustration Apart from working in the legal field I've worked as a UI/UX designer and I currently work as a front-end developer.
+I'm extremelly interested in computer science, UI/UX design and illustration.
+Apart from working in the legal field I've worked as a UI/UX designer and I currently work as a front-end developer.

 - Where to find me: